 - How can I help you?

 - I’ll support your choices

 This is also a good time to share with them your belief in the possibility of healing.
 Let your friend know that you believe that they have strength and capacity to heal.

 - Sexual violence is about power and control, so it is important that your friend has control over what they do next.

 - By listening, you have already helped your friend enormously.

 - Don’t tell others what your friend has told you.

 - If you do need to share information for your friend’s safety, get permission by letting your friend know what you will share and with whom it will be shared.
-If you are worried that your friend or another is in imminent danger then you can explain that you will need to tell someone in this instance - if you are unclear about what to do you can speak with Student Wellbeing Services any time.
+If you are worried that your friend or someone else is in imminent danger, you can explain that you will need to tell someone in this instance.
+If you are unclear about what to do, you can speak with Student Wellbeing Services any time.

 Respect your friends’ autonomy